Potential Hazards Affecting Anne Arundel County

 Hurricane, Tropical Storm, or NorEaster (below)

 Featured Hazard: Hurricanes, Tropical Storms or Nor Easters' (See Mitigation Page for description on all hazards.)

-The National Oceanic and Atmospheric Administration (NOAA) has forecast a below to near-average season for the 2014 Atlantic Hurricane Season.
-This year's prediction is for between 8 and 13 tropical storms, three to six of which will become hurricanes, with one to two of those becoming major storms of category three or higher.
-Although the past several years have seen higher than average activity, the reason for this years quiet season is due to several reasons.
-An El-nino is expected to form in the fall, which would make it harder for cyclones to form.
-Additionally, Tropical Atlantic sea-surface temperatures are hovering at average levels.
+Colorado State University's Department of Atmospheric Science predicts a below to near-average season for the 2015 Atlantic Hurricane Season.
+This year's prediction is for 7 named storms, three of which will become hurricanes, with one of those becoming major storms of category three or higher.
+Although the past several years have seen higher than average activity, the reason for this year's quiet season is due to several reasons.
+An El-nino began to form in the fall, which would make it harder for cyclones to form.
+Additionally, Tropical Atlantic sea-surface temperatures are hovering at below average levels.

 Forecast Parameter and 1950-2010

 Climatology (in parantheses)

 |Named Storms (12.0)||7|

 |Major Hurricanes (2.0)||1|